Forest Economic Partnership (FEP)

 Within a lifelong learning context, how do we get the workforce we need for the District now and in the future to power and sustain economic growth by removing barriers and raising aspirations?

-Transport and infrastructure - led by Paul O'Flynn, Tayntons Solicitors
+Bridges, Borders, Transport and infrastructure - led by Andrew Callard, Aimed Business

-- The District plan guides future development that gives us the space to work, live and play.
+The District plan guides future development that gives us the space to work, live and play.
 Once those uses are known, we can consider the transport routes in the District to enable them become fit for purpose.
 What is the practical new vision that defines the Forest we want to be and the balance between the use of space?
 The Severn and Wye have preserved the Forest.
 The best future protection is connection with all those around us to ensure a mutual understanding of economic needs.
 Looking outwards, if we are to participate in the South Wales-West of England economic powerhouse and be considered in our neighbours plans, what do we need and want to trade for bridges?